 Experiencing school and college life can be overwhelming at times due to various factors.
 Starting from excelling in studies, relations with friends and peers, or managing the already set standards by teachers or parents.
 If the stress piles up, it can affect mental health, physical health, and even performance.

 It has also been diagnosed that students who deal with stress gradually succumb to depression and anxiety.
-Hence, one must handle it before it goes beyond our reach.
-Learning stress management for college students can help students and parents be prepared to deal with any such particular situation.
+But there are techniques and coping skills students can learn to manage their academic stress.
+Knowing how to deal with stress for students, and practicing stress management for college students can help students and parents be prepared to deal with any particular situation.

 Causes of Stress in Students

 2.)
-Social Stress- Young adults and teens can feel a lot of pressure to fit in and make friends.
-They may have negative mental health impacts if they struggle with finding a friend group.
+Social Stress - Young adults and teens can feel a lot of pressure to fit in and make friends.
+Struggling to find a friend group or connect with peers can have negative effects on their mental health and self-identity.

 5.)
-Academic Pressure - 70% of teens think that they worry the most about academic pressure.
-Parents, teachers, and coaches pressure students to excel and over-achieve in their academic careers.
+Academic Pressure - 70% of teens state they worry the most about academic pressure.
+Parents, teachers, and coaches pressure students to excel and overachieve in their academic careers.
 This eventually affects mental health and may cause other issues.
+Coping with academic pressure starts with recognizing it as a stressor rather than a personal failing.
+The pressure to perform is one of the most commonly reported sources of stress among U.S. teens.

 Causes-of-stress-among-college-students